MUNBa: Machine Unlearning via Nash Bargaining: Details

 \section{Details}

 \paragraph{Image Classification.} We mainly follow the settings in SalUn~\cite{fan2023salun} for image classification.
 For all MU methods, we employ the SGD optimizer.
 The batch size is 256 for SVHN and CIFAR-10 experiments.
 On SVHN, the original model and retrained model are trained over 50 epochs with a cosine-scheduled learning rate initialized at 0.1.
 On CIFAR-10, the original model and retrained model are trained over 182 and 160 epochs, respectively, and both adopt a cosine-scheduled learning rate initialized at 0.1.
 On Celeb-HQ-307, the batch size is 8 and a model pre-trained with ImageNet-1K is employed.
 The original model and retrained model are trained over 10 epochs with a cosine-scheduled learning rate initialized at $10^{-3}$.
+MUNBa’s performance can be affected by very small batch sizes, as gradient estimates become noisy and may destabilize the training (slowing the convergence or even harming the solution).
+Our source code is available at \url{https://github.com/JingWu321/MUNBa}.

 \paragraph{CLIP.} We use a pre-trained CLIP, and consider ViT-B/32 and ViT-L/14 as the image encoder.
 All MU methods are fine-tuned for 5 epochs, with prompts `A photo of a [$c$], a type of pet'.
 When evaluated for SD with the scrubbed CLIP text encoder, 100 images per class are generated with the prompt `an image of [$c$]', and an extra image classifier is trained with Oxford Pets for 10 epochs with a learning rate of 0.01.
 This image classifier has an accuracy of around 94\% on the test set of Oxford Pets.
 When evaluated with the validation set from ImageNet-1K, we use the prompt `A photo of a [$c$]'.